derco0n/ansible_in_docker/Readme.md

 ```

 # Usage
 Use it as follows.

-*Note that you'll have to map your inventory (hosts-file) and optionally your playbooks.*
+*Note that you'll have to map your inventory (hosts-file) and optionally your playbooks.* <br />
 *Also note, that you'll have to adapt the image ID according to your image*

 ```